Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Morning departure for the spectacular Gomantong Caves, famous for their edible bird nests.
 Explore the limestone features and their unique eco-system and, with luck, spot some of the wild orangutans that inhabit this area.
 Continue to Kinabatangan where we’ll check-in to our beautifully located, riverside eco-lodge.
 A sunset boat cruise on the jungle-lined Kinabatangan River and a night trek to discover the nocturnal wildlife complete our day’s activities.

 Overnight: Kinabatangan Transport: Minibus, Boat, Walk, Meals: B, L, D,

-Day 9 - Kinabatangan - river cruise and night hike in the jungle
+Day 11 - Kinabatangan - river cruise and jungle hike

-Today’s program includes a dawn river cruise, jungle hike, night nature trail with of course plenty of time to relax at the lodge while listening to the sounds of the jungle.
-Proboscis monkeys, orangutans, crocodiles and pygmy elephants are just a few of the possible sightings, whilst rare bird species include the lesser adjutant, Storm’s Stork, pitas, broadbills and several species of hornbill.
+Today’s program includes a dawn river cruise, jungle hike and night nature trail with of course plenty of time to relax at the lodge and take in the river views from your chalet balcony.
+Proboscis monkeys, orangutans, crocodiles and pygmy elephants are just a few of the possible sightings, whilst rare bird species include the lesser adjutant, Storm’s Stork, pitas, broadbills and several species of hornbill

 Overnight: Kinabatangan Transport: Boat, Walk, Meals: B, L, D,

 Day 12 - Morning in Kinabatangan and flight from Sandakan to Kota Kinabalu